rizkymille/rasendriya-teknofest-2021/tensorflow/TF2_LOCALSETUP.md

 Follow the installer steps like how you install other applications. **When installing,  check the "add to PATH" option.**

 ## Setting up TensorFlow 2 in Anaconda
+### New Updates: Installing TensorFlow 2.4.0.
+Check after this section!
 Anaconda comes with something called "environment".
 Environment is the "scope" or "region" of your programming, which contains the python, packages, libraries, and IDEs you need to manage.
 You can have multiple environments in your computer.
 This time we will create a new tensorflow environment because tensorflow packages is quite complex and we don't want to mix it with 'base (root)' environment.

 To create a new environment called tensorflow, just open anaconda prompt and write: